Getting started with MiRoCloud¶

 The biggest window on this side has a view of the Gazebo simulator with the MiRo robot in it, sitting quietly on the tables alongside some other objects.
 This is the default view angle, but you can pan, tilt and zoom in/out with your mouse.

-On the very top, you can see an info panel that shows the status of the simulator, arrows for adjusting the size of the left/right parts of the screen, an option to reconnect cameras if they stop transmitting video, and a "burger" drop-down menu for loading other worlds (we'll get to that later).
+At the very top, you can see an info panel that shows the status of the simulator, arrows for adjusting the size of the left/right parts of the screen, an option to reconnect cameras if they stop transmitting video, and a "burger" drop-down menu for loading other worlds (we'll get to that later).

 Make note of the timer that says "The session will expire in N minutes".